gcccheng/oogway/index.md

 Installing, configuring, and maintaining Dell/HP/Red Hat servers for a variety of services, including computing, virtualization, database, web, Samba, NFS, and inventory.

 Deploying and managing Windows machines with SCCM.

+Managing and maintaining 1 public network and 1 private lab network with Cisco devices.

 Installing and maintaining complex scientific applications with increasing and unstable dependencies.